-Andre Bowdry, principal at iBuyAny, LLC is a Licensed Real Estate Brokers (in the state of Illinois), and is a Real Estate Investor for over 30 years.
+Andre Bowdry, principal at iBuyAny, LLC is a Licensed Real Estate Brokers (in the state of Illinois), and is a Real Estate Investor for over 30 years (Please note a 1991 Chicago Tribune newspaper article, “BARGAIN HUNTING”, that references our company, formally known as KaNia Enterprises).

 (Chicago Tribune Article, transcript)